Avaje Jsonb

 @Json.Mixin

-Say we want to override the field serialization behavior on a class we can't modify.(Typically in an external project/dependency or otherwise)
+Say we want to override the field serialization behavior on a class we can't modify (For example, a class in an external

 private String name;